kaiorosa1/100-days-of-code/log-r4.md

 ### Day 74: February 4, 2020

 **Today's Progress**: Continued The Modern React Bootcamp.
 Worked on section 9 which are exercises to review the previous sections.
+Also started the Information Security with HelmetJS section on FCC.

 **Thoughts**: I guess it's possible to do the 100DaysOfCode earlier.